keystone-engine/keystone/docs/COMPILE-NIX.md

         $ sudo make install

-   Keystone is installed in '/usr/local', depending on your distribution (eg. Ubuntu) you might need to add '/usr/local/lib' to '/etc/ld.so.conf'.
+   Keystone is installed in `/usr/local`, depending on your distribution (eg. Ubuntu) you might need to add `/usr/local/lib` to `/etc/ld.so.conf`.
 Then update the dynamic linker
    with:

         $ sudo ldconfig

-   Besides the libraries & C header files under  thedirectory "include/keystone", this step also installs a tool named "kstool" on the system.
+   Besides the libraries & C header files under directory "include/keystone", this step also installs a tool named "kstool" on the system.
    (The source of "kstool" is in the directory "kstool/kstool")